ricardoquesada/unijoysticle/DOCUMENTATION.md

 For example:

  * in Commando you can throw grenades by pressing button B.
- * in Turrican II you can use the special weapon by pressing button B
+ * in Turrican II you can trigger the power lines by pressing button B, and trigger the super weapon by pressing button A and B simultaneously
  * in Dropzone you can use button B to throw bombs and button X to active cloak

 __Compatibility:__